 - tell you if you need to supply further information

-If you can’t provide all the necessary information or the examiner needs more time to complete their enquiries, you may be asked to another appointment.
+If you cannot provide all the necessary information or the examiner needs more time to complete their enquiries, you might be asked back to another appointment.

 After the interview, the official receiver will send a report to your creditors showing your assets and debts.
 This usually takes less than 8 weeks, though it can take up to 12 weeks.

-They will also report to the insolvency Service if they think you may have broken the law in your financial dealings.
+They will also report to the insolvency Service if they think you might have broken the law in your financial dealings.

 4.5 How your creditors are paid

-The official receiver will take control of your assets unless an insolvency practitioner is appointed by the creditors.
-An insolvency practitioner is usually an accountant or solicitor and will be used when you have significant assets.
+The official receiver will take control of your assets unless an insolvency practitioner is appointed.
+An insolvency practitioner is usually an accountant or solicitor.

 The person who takes control of your assets is known as the ‘trustee’.
 The law says you must cooperate fully with them.

 The trustee will sell your assets and tell the creditors how the money will be shared.
 Creditors must then make a formal claim.
-You can’t make payments directly.
+You cannot make payments directly.